luillyfe/sourcing-agent/stage2.md

 - Ranking fails → Return unranked enriched candidates

 ### 13.2 Tool-Level Errors
-- GitHub API rate limit → Wait and retry or return partial results
+- GitHub API rate limit → Wait and retry or return partial results (In Design - Not Implemented)
-- Repository fetch fails → Skip that candidate or use basic profile only
+- Repository fetch fails → Skip that candidate
-- Network timeout → Retry with exponential backoff
+- Network timeout → Retry with exponential backoff (In Design - Not Implemented)

 ### 13.3 Pipeline Recovery
 If any step fails: